GaganRao01/Gemini-Deep-Research/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file.
+This project is licensed under the  `MIT License `.

 ---